klashxx/klashxx.github.io/_posts/2016-11-21-awk-power-for-your-cmd.md

 `FS` holds the valued of the *field separator*, this value is a single-character string or a `regex` that matches the separations between fields in an input record.

 The default value is `"  "`, a string consisting of a single space.
-As a special exception, this value means that any sequence of spaces, TABs, and/or newlines is a single separator.
+As a special exception, this value means that any sequence of *spaces*, *TABs*, and/or *newlines* is a single separator.

 In the same fashion that `ORS` we have a `OFS` variable to manage how our fields are going to be send to the output stream.